Catherine Field

 Catherine Field was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Catherine Field had a higher cultural diversity than most local markets, with 29.5% of its population born overseas and 36.0% speaking a language other than English at home.
-Christianity was the predominant religion in Catherine Field, making up 68.5% of people, compared to 49.2% across Greater Sydney.
+Christianity was the predominant religion in Catherine Field, making up 68.5% of the population, compared to 49.2% across Greater Sydney.
 The top three ancestry groups were Australian (17.4%), Other (16.7%), and English (14.3%).

-Notably, Maltese (6.1%) was overrepresented in Catherine Field compared to the regional average of 1.0%, as were Italians (13.3% vs 3.4%) and Serbians (1.5% vs 0.5%).
+Notably, Maltese (6.1%) was overrepresented in Catherine Field compared to the regional average of 1.0%.
+Italian (13.3% vs 3.4%) and Serbian (1.5% vs 0.5%) were also notably overrepresented.

 Frequently Asked Questions - Diversity